socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 Caching
 ^^^^^^^

-The LDAP information is cached in Nextcloud memory cache, and you must install and configure the memory cache (see :doc:`../configuration_server/caching_configuration`).
-The Nextcloud  **Cache** helps to speed up user interactions and sharing.
+The LDAP information is cached in cyfrSpaces memory cache, and you must install and configure the memory cache (see :doc:`../configuration_server/caching_configuration`).
+The cyfrSpaces  **Cache** helps to speed up user interactions and sharing.
 It is populated on demand, and remains populated until the **Cache Time-To-Live** for each unique request expires.
 User logins are not cached, so if you need to improve login times set